• Skip to primary navigation

 Looking for adventure?
 Jaco’s got it!
 And one of the best adventure parks is just ten minutes outside of Jaco: Vista Los Sueños.

-They have an awesome ziplining, fun ATV tour, exciting canyoning tour, interesting chocolate presentation and a lovely horseback riding tour.
+They have an awesome ziplining tour, fun ATV tour, exciting canyoning tour, interesting chocolate presentation and a lovely horseback riding tour.

 Birdwatching